jupyter-on-openshift/lab-jupyter-notebooks-01/README.md

 This repository contains the first instalment in a series of workshops for learning how to deploy Jupyter Notebooks, and related applications in the Jupyter ecosystem, to OpenShift.

-To deploy this workshop standalone in an existing OpenShift project, run:
+To run through the workshop, create a new OpenShift project, and then in that project run:

 ```
 oc new-app https://raw.githubusercontent.com/openshift-labs/workshop-dashboard/master/templates/production.json \